On the Universal Cuspy Behavior in Black Hole Shadows: Cuspy shadow for the KZ non-Kerr black hole

 \subsubsection{The shadow of KZ rotating non-Kerr black hole}

 The KZ metric modifies the Kerr black hole by introducing a deformation term, which modifies the horizon structure, ergoregion, and singularity behavior.
-The study of shadows cast by such black holes provides intuitive and testable predictions for next-generation black hole observations.
+The study of shadows cast by such black holes provides a useful theoretical arena for characterizing possible deviations from Kerr shadow morphology.
 The metric in Boyer-Lindquist coordinates is given by:

 with

 The metric is described by three parameters: the mass $M$, the rotating parameter $a$, and the deformation parameter $\e$\footnote{Note that we use $\e$ to represent the deformation parameter, rather than $\eta$ used in \cite{Konoplya:2016pmh,Konoplya:2016jvv,Wang:2016paq,Wang:2017hjl,Wei:2026zwu}, to avoid notation conflict with the impact parameters. }.
 It reduces to the normal Kerr metric when $\e\to 0$.